humpriyam/Bluetooth-Controlled-4WD-Robot-with-PID-Speed-Regulation-and-Ultrasonic-Obstacle-Avoidance/README.md

-# Bluetooth-Controlled-4WD-Robot-with-PID-Speed-Regulation-and-Ultrasonic-Obstacle-Avoidance
-A physical 4-wheel-drive robotic car that uses PID controllers to drive perfectly straight, controllable via Bluetooth with built-in ultrasonic obstacle avoidance. #arduino #robotics #pidController #rover #obstacleAvoidance

 # Building an Autonomous 4WD Rover: From Tinkercad to Real Life!

-Hey there!
-Welcome to my 4WD Rover project.

-This repository documents my journey of building a smart robotic car from scratch.
+This repository documents OUR journey of building a smart robotic car from scratch.
 Instead of just jumping straight into the hardware, I wanted to really understand the math and physics behind motor control.
 So, I split this project into three distinct phases: starting with a basic simulation, writing a custom PID controller to make it "smart," and finally building the real, physical 4-wheel-drive rover.

 Here is a breakdown of how the project evolved (and where to find the code for each step).